Fetal head

-The fetal head, from an obstetrical viewpoint, and in particular its size, is important because an essential feature of labor is the adaptation between the fetal head and the maternal bony pelvis.
+The fetal head, and in particular its size, is important from an obstetrical viewpoint because an essential feature of labor is the adaptation between the fetal head and the maternal bony pelvis.
 Only a comparatively small part of the head at term is represented by the face.
 The rest of the head is composed of the firm skull, which is made up of two frontal, two parietal, and two temporal bones, along with the upper portion of the occipital bone and the wings of the sphenoid.